t-tests for a single sample (Lab 5)

 Objectives

 Today, we’ll combine some plotting and some t-tests.
 As we’ve already discussed in class, it turns out that however complicated the math is for doing a t-test by hand, it’s infinitely simpler in Jamovi or in another software program.
-We’ll also talk a bit about doing some z-tests for a sample.
+We’ll also talk a bit more about doing z-tests for a sample.

 The data

-Playing with this dataset in Jamovi
+Manipulating this dataset in Jamovi

-1. Under the Data ribbon menu, use a Filter function to filter out people with only one sibling listed in the column called siblings (i.e., remove people who have only one sibling, but people with zero siblings should be included.)
+Under the Data ribbon menu, use a Filter function to filter out people with only one sibling listed in the column called siblings (i.e., remove people who have only one sibling, but people with zero siblings should be included.)
 Said another way: you want everyone with 0 siblings or more than one, but not one sibling.

-If you’re not sure how to say “not” in the filter: not is an exclamation point (!), as it is in many software or programming languages.
+If you’re not sure how to say “not” in the filter: “not” is an exclamation point (!), as it is in many software or programming languages.
 Thus, writing != is like saying “not equivalent”.
 If you’re wanting to instead use “or”, Jamovi expects you to use the word or in there.
 Note that <> is not a way that works for Jamovi for you to write “not equal”.

 To recap (using x here instead of a variable; you could imagine replacing it with siblings):